 I was lucky that I had a guide who was so enthusiastic and knowledgeable about the place.
-Her zeal was contagious.
-She was exactly the kind of guide I wished I had had on every tour I had taken.
-The details of each room just spewed spontaneously from her mouth.
+When I came back in 2020, I had another terrific guide.
+In fact, I had always had the best guides at this chateau: they were enthusiastic and animated, not merely uttering words they had memorized from a text.
+Their zeal was contagious.
+They were exactly the kind of guides I wished I had had on every tour I had taken.
+The details of each room just spewed spontaneously from this tour guide’s mouth.
 She even took me to parts of the chateau that were usually off-limits to tourists.

 First, we hit the representative rooms.
 The ground floor consisted of the spaces used for social occasions and guest rooms while the first floor, which cannot be visited, had been made into a family residence.

 The first room we walked into took my breath away.
 This hallway with a roundel or circular window that is 16 meters high was so light and airy yet elegant that it reminded me a bit of the Pantheon in Rome.
+I remembered sitting across from the Pantheon at a restaurant for my fortieth birthday dinner, an experience I shared with my parents.
+That was one of my most treasured travel-related memories.
 We continued into a hallway with some hunting trophies and black-and-white British lithographs sporting hunting and horse-jumping themes.

 The first three rooms, formerly guest rooms, gave background information about the chateau and explained the history of the Chotek family, who had chosen this chateau as their summer residence during the 19th century.
 Models of chateaus adorned each room, such as the blood red model of Veltrusy, destroyed by the 2002 floods, the chateau where the Choteks had once had their family residence.
 In a portrait Jan Rudolf Chotek, the founder of Kačina, looked as if he was harboring a secret he would never reveal.